Top 50 Most Popular Irish Movies

 Average

-The Banshees of Inisherin is a dark tragicomedy about the friendship between two lifelong friends, Pádraic and Colm.
-The script was written and directed by Martin McDonagh.
-His debut film In Bruges also starred Colin Farrell and Brendan Gleeson.
+The Banshees of Inisherin is a darkly humorous tragicomedy that explores the complex friendship between two lifelong companions, Pádraic and Colm.
+Written and directed by Martin McDonagh, the film reunites Colin Farrell and Brendan Gleeson, who also starred in McDonagh's acclaimed debut, In Bruges.

 17